Linamon: Geography

-Linamon is the eastern gateway to Lanao del Norte, located about 11.5 km south-west of Iligan.
-It is bounded in the east by the Linamon River, the Larapan River and the municipality of Kauswagan in the west, municipality of Matungao in the south and facing Iligan Bay in the north.
+Linamon is the east of Lanao del Norte, located about 11.5 km south-west of Iligan.
+It is bounded in the east by the Linamon River, the Larapan River and the municipality of Kauswagan in the west, the municipality of Matungao in the south, and Iligan Bay in the north.

 Barangays

 Linamon is politically subdivided into 8 barangays.
-Each barangay consists of puroks while some have sitios.
+Each barangay consists of puroks, while some have sitios.